Akashay-Anand/Mastering-JavaScript/02_Variable.md

 ### Types of Data which we store in a variable

+> A primitive value is a value that has no properties or methods.

 - String ===> “Anand”
 - Number ===> 20
 - Boolean ===> true, false